martinchernyavskiy/Notes/CS/CS540/Logic.md

 ## Symbolic vs. Connectionist
 ?
 - Connectionist (showcases relations through arrows and nodes)
+	- Try to represent with vectors and matrices
 - Popular in probabilistic models and neural networks
 - May allow AI to write formally verifiable proofs
 - *Which is the best?*